luevano/luevano.xyz/blog/src/a/vpn_server_with_openvpn.md

 ...
 ```

-Where `interface` must be changed depending on your interface (in my case is `ens3`, another common one is `eth0`); I always check this by running `ip addr`, you will get a list of interfaces of which the one containing your public ip is the one that you want, for me it looks something like:
+Where `interface` must be changed depending on your system (in my case it's `ens3`, another common one is `eth0`); I always check this by running `ip addr` which gives you a list of interfaces (the one containing your server public IP is the one you want, or whatever interface your server uses to connect to the internet):

 ```
 ...